daniel-tully/udacity-project-5-restaurant-review-app/README.md

 This is a project for the Udacity Front-end Developer Nanodegree that requires students continue to develop a restaurant review web application by:
 - Making it responsive across all devices
 - Work with screen readers for accessibility
-– Use a service worker to make visited content available offline.
+- Use a service worker to make visited content available offline.

 ## Table of contents

 1. How to run the app
-2. Dependancies.
+2. Dependencies.

 ## How to run the app